Unified Representation of Molecules and Crystals for Machine Learning: Abstract

 \section{Abstract}

 Accurate simulations of atomistic systems from first principles are limited by computational cost.
-In high-throughput settings, machine learning can potentially reduce these costs significantly by accurately interpolating between reference calculations.
-For this, kernel learning approaches crucially require a single Hilbert space accommodating arbitrary atomistic systems.
-We introduce a many-body tensor representation that is invariant to translations, rotations and nuclear permutations of same elements, unique, differentiable, can represent molecules and crystals, and is fast to compute.
-Empirical evidence is presented for energy prediction errors below 1\,kcal/mol for 7\,k organic molecules and 5\,meV/atom for 11\,k elpasolite crystals.
+In high-throughput settings, machine learning can reduce these costs significantly by accurately interpolating between reference calculations.
+For this, kernel learning approaches crucially require a representation that accommodates arbitrary atomistic systems.
+We introduce a many-body tensor representation that is invariant to translations, rotations, and nuclear permutations of same elements, unique, differentiable, can represent molecules and crystals, and is fast to compute.
+Empirical evidence for competitive energy and force prediction errors is presented for changes in molecular structure, crystal chemistry, and molecular dynamics using kernel regression and symmetric gradient-domain machine learning as models.
 Applicability is demonstrated for phase diagrams of Pt-group/transition-metal binary systems.